dainst/chronontology-backend/docs/rest-api-reference.md

 ```
 201 if created successfully.
 400 if there is an error during parsing the JSON of the the request body.
+403 if there is no permission to create a document within the given dataset.
 500 if object could not be updated or created due to an internal server error,
   like missing access to a datastore.
 ```